Extreme atmospheric rivers to bombard California with beneficial precipitation

 Forecast rain and snow amounts

-A general 1 to 4 inches of rain can be expected with the round of storminess through Friday, with totals likely to double and then some by Monday.
-Up to ten inches of rain can’t be ruled out on the western, or windward, side of the Sierra Nevada, with 4 to 7 feet of snow for the highest peaks.
-Rainfall of 3 to 5 inches is possible in the Bay Area.
+A general one to four inches of rain can be expected with the round of storminess through Friday, with totals likely to double and then some by Monday.
+Up to 10 inches of rain can’t be ruled out on the western, or windward, side of the Sierra Nevada, with four to seven feet of snow for the highest peaks.
+Rainfall of three to five inches is possible in the Bay Area.

 Through Sunday, snow levels will be high, generally above pass levels, but are expected to dip to 5,500 to 6,500 feet by Monday.
-At the highest elevations, above 9,000 feet, computer models show a high likely of at least 18 inches and up to 5 feet.
+At the highest elevations, above 9,000 feet, computer models show a probable high of at least 18 inches and up to five feet.

 Growing concerns for mudslides and debris flows

 Much of the rainfall will come down in short bursts, which could be problematic in areas that burned during recent wildfire seasons.
-That can trigger flooding and mudslides on recently burned areas, sending fast-moving rivers ash, rock and burned debris through stream channels.
+That can trigger flooding and mudslides on recently burned areas, sending fast-moving rivers of ash, rock and burned debris through stream channels.
 These “debris flows” are a threat to those living downslope of wildfires, particularly in steep terrain.
-Mudslides are also a concern too; the National Weather Service deems the threat as “moderate.”
+Mudslides are also a concern; the National Weather Service deems the threat as “moderate.”

-Burn scars have a high probability of a debris flow when rain rates exceed a quarter inch in 15 minutes, according to post-fire assessments by the U.S. Geological Survey.
+Burn scars have a high probability of debris flows when rain rates exceed a quarter inch in 15 minutes, according to post-fire assessments by the U.S. Geological Survey.
 The National Weather Service in Sacramento expects a brief periods of heavy rain late Thursday into Friday morning and has issued a flash flood watch for the Dixie Fire and the 2020 North Complex fire.

 “There is enough potential there that we wanted to highlight the threat,” said Benjamin Bartos, an incident meteorologist on the Dixie Fire.